Reliable-Information-Lab-HEVS/att_viz/CONTRIBUTING.md

 ### Your First Code Contribution

-For any code contribution, please make sure to update the example Jupyter Notebooks and the tests accordingly.
+For any code contribution, make sure to update the example Jupyter Notebooks and the tests accordingly.
 For unit tests, we use `pytest`.

+To check coverage locally, navigate to the project root and run:
+`pytest --cov=att_viz`

+To update the coverage reports on the repo, the coverage workflow needs to be triggered.
+Ask a maintainer to do so.

 ### Improving The Documentation

-To improve our project's Pydoc, modify it in the `.py` files directly.
-We use `Sphinx` with `autodoc` and `napoleon` enabled, so these changes will be automatically applied to our online documentation.
+To improve our project's Pydoc, modify it in the `.py` files directly and submit a pull request.
+We use Google-style Pydocs.

+Once your changes are accepted, the Sphinx rebuild workflow needs to be triggered.
+Ask a maintainer to do so.
+To check that your documentation renders well, you can take a look at this workflow before submitting a pull request.
+For reference, we use `Sphinx` with the `autodoc` and `napoleon` extensions enabled.

 ## Styleguides